 Asli Demirgüç-Kunt is the Chief Economist of the Europe and Central Asia Region of the World Bank.
 Over her 30-year career in the World Bank, she has also served as the Director of Research, Director of Development Policy, and the Chief Economist of the Finance and Private Sector Development Network, conducting research and advising on financial and private sector development issues.

-The author of over 100 publications, Ms. Demirgüç-Kunt has published widely in academic journals.
-Her research has focused on the links between financial development and firm performance and economic development.
-Banking crises, financial regulation, access to financial services including SME finance are among her areas of research.
-Prior to coming to the Bank, she was an Economist at the Federal Reserve Bank of Cleveland.
-She holds a Ph.D. and M.A. in economics from the Ohio State University.
+The author of over 100 publications, she has published widely in academic journals and is among the most-cited researchers in the world.
+Her research has focused on the links between financial development, firm performance, and economic development.
+Banking and financial crises, financial regulation, access to financial services and inclusion, as well as SME finance and entrepreneurship are among her areas of research.
+She has also created the Global Financial Development Report series and Global Findex financial inclusion database.